Dominion of India: Death of Gandhi

 Gandhi was mourned around the world.
 The British prime minister Clement Attlee said in a radio address to the United Kingdom on the night of 30 January 1948: Everyone will have learnt with profound horror of the brutal murder of Mr. Gandhi, and I know that I am expressing the views of the British people in offering to his fellow-countrymen our deep sympathy in the loss of their greatest citizen.
 Mahatma Gandhi, as he was known in India, was one of the outstanding figures in the world today, ...
 For a quarter of a century this one man has been the major factor in every consideration of the Indian problem.

 After the mourning period was over, the finger of blame was firmly pointed at the Hindu extremists who had plotted the assassination, bringing not only them into disrepute, but Hindu nationalism in general, which did not recover its political reputation until many decades later.
 The Deputy Prime Minister, Sardar Patel, who was also the Home Minister, was reproached for inadequate security arrangements.

-Gandhi's loss had the effect of giving Nehru more power.
+Gandhi's loss gave Nehru more power.
 According to historian Percival Spear, "The government was really a duumvirate between him (Nehru), who represented the idealism and left-wing tendencies of the party, and Sardar Vallabhbhai Patel, the realist and party boss from Gujarat who leaned to authoritarianism, orthodoxy, and big business."
 At Gandhi's pressing, Patel had twice put off claiming the prime minister ship.
 It was thought he might assert his claim now, but Gandhi's loss had affected him equally deeply, and although there was still some discord between him and Nehru, he buried himself resolutely in his work on the integration of the princely states.
 By the year's end, this was complete.
 Patel died in 1950, and thereafter, Nehru ruled without any opposition.